 3. Plan your visit in advance

-Visiting concentration camps in Berlin requires careful planning.
+Touring concentration camps that are located in Berlin needs one to plan for it.
 Here are a few tips to make your visit more comfortable:

 When visiting a concentration camp, it is important to show respect and sensitivity: